nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Overview

-The `AddRecipeForm` allows users to input the recipe they wish to add over a Graphical User Interface form instead of the command box.
+The `AddRecipeForm` allows users to add new recipes directly through a Graphical User Interface (GUI) form instead of typing in the command box.
 The following sequence diagram illustrates how the different components interact with one another in the execution of an `addf` command.

 <img class="diagram" src="images/AddFormSequenceDiagram.png" width="1128"/>

 #### Implementation

-The `AddRecipeForm` class inherits from the `RecipeForm` base class which extends the `UiPart<Region>` class and initializes various UI components, such as `TextFields`, `TextAreas` that are used for displaying and editing recipe details and `Buttons` for saving and closing the form.
+The `AddRecipeForm` class inherits from the `RecipeForm` base class which extends the `UiPart<Region>` class and initializes various UI components, such as `TextFields`, `TextAreas` that are used for displaying and editing recipe details, and `Buttons` for saving and closing the form.

-The `RecipeForm` class has a constructor that takes a null `Recipe` object, a `StringBuilder` object reference that is created in `AddFormCommand`, and the `title` of the form.
+The `RecipeForm` class has a constructor that takes a null `Recipe` object, a `StringBuilder` object reference created in `AddFormCommand`, and the `title` of the form.
 The fields of the form are pre-populated with the existing recipe's data if a non-null recipe is provided.

 After the user modifies and saves the form, the